robhilldev/web_calc/README.md

 ---

-### A simple calculator that runs in the browser and:
+### A calculator that runs in the browser and:
 - Can handle multiple operators at a time
 - Respects order of operations
+- Can be installed as a Progressive Web App (PWA)

 ---